hoangsonww/MERN-Stack-Ecommerce-App/README.md

 ## Containerization

 This project can be containerized using Docker.
-To create a Docker image, run the following command:
+First, ensure that Docker is running on your system. o create a Docker image, run the following command:

 ```bash
 docker compose up --build